 - Update various drivers (CPU, GPU and audio).
 Make sure that your video drivers are updated, or you can try to step back through previous driver versions until you find a version that may resolve the issue.
 The video drivers can be downloaded from your graphics card manufacturer’s website.

 - You can also try to do a clean installation of your graphics card driver, which means that you remove old graphics drivers from your computer before installing new ones.
 For best results when you upgrade your graphics driver, we recommend removing all previous versions of the driver from your system.

-- Deactivating vertical sync in the game under Options.
+- Try to have vertical sync either on or off (you can change it in the game under Options).